samsuh/2025-learnings/README.md

 8/8. will ship it get cupbab then head up.
 8/9 made it tonseoul safe and rested to recover
-8/10 will goto meetup after haircut. it all worked out fine
+8/10 will goto meetup after haircut. it all worked out fine 8/12 spent the day setting up triple monitor. eth pumping. looking to start dca out a bit then not looking at it for a long time